JMagyar15/sorsdal-analysis/README.md

 ### Background

-The scripts in this repository can be used to reproduce the results in "Glacier processes from seismic recordings on Sørsdal Glacier, East Antarctica", the pre-print of which can be found at (LINK).
+The scripts in this repository can be used to reproduce the results in "Glacier processes from seismic recordings on Sørsdal Glacier, East Antarctica", the pre-print of which can be found at https://doi.org/10.31223/X5C73C.
 It also provides an example end-to-end workflow for using the 'cryoquake' analysis tools, currently under development, and can be found at github.com/JMagyar15/cryoquake.

 ### Instructions